Hideousmon/SPLayout/README.rst

 |GitHub repository| |GitHub license|

 SPLayout (**S**\ilicon **P**\hotonics **Layout** Design Tools) is a package for silicon photonics structures design.
 It provides commonly used silicon photonics structure classes for fast integration and pixelized blocks for inverse design and optimization.
-Some inverse design algorithms are also integrated in it like DBS(Direct Binary Search) and BBA(Bat Binary Algorithms).
+Some inverse design algorithms are also integrated in it like DBS (Direct Binary Search) and BBA (Binary Bat Algorithm).

-The GDSII streaming is based on gdspy(https://github.com/heitzmann/gdspy) and FDTD simulation is executed on Ansys Lumerical 2020 R2.
+The GDSII streaming is based on gdspy(https://github.com/heitzmann/gdspy) and FDTD simulation is executed on Ansys Lumerical.

 Dependency